danfuzz/samizdat/doc/language-guide/02-data.md

 be applied to an argument list to produce a result.

-As with many other languages, at the highest level functions are generally defined in terms of source code and an execution context.
+As with many other languages, at the highest level functions are generally defined in terms of source code and an execution environment.

 See the language guide section on functions and the library documentation for `Function` for more details.